 Engineering services are a global commodity.
 An hour of engineering time is going to cost the same regardless of who/where/how you buy this hour.
 Trying to lower development costs by finding low-cost engineers is not likely to be an effective strategy.
 Hiring competent engineers will cost less in the design and production of the product.

 The number of engineering hours needed to develop a product is primarily driven by choice of the conceptual design.
 Any given set of product requirements has an almost infinite variety of concepts that can accomplish these requirements.
 Some concepts will take significantly more engineering hours to develop than others.
 Moving forward with detail design (“design a prototype”) with the first concept envisaged is almost certainly going to be very expensive and not worthwhile in the process.

 Creating the correct concept is key to niche market product development.
 Spending a few pennies, ensuring that the right idea is chosen will save dollars in detail design.

 Make sure the conditions are complete, accurate, and understood by the team.
 If you would like a proper requirements template, just respond to this email, and I will send you one.

 The more qualified engineers, and the higher the diversity in their backgrounds, the more likely innovative ideas will be generated.
 We often see a single idea cut development cost by 50% or more.

 As a rule, at least three different concepts should be developed.

 It’s imperative that the team understand which requirements are more essential to exceed than others.
 Ranking their importance guides decision making when comparing different conceptual choices.

 Generate a matrix with ranked requirements down the left side, and the concepts across the top.
-Each “square” then become a place to judge that concept’s ability to exceed the requirement.
+Each “square” then becomes a place to judge that concept’s ability to exceed the requirement.
 This forces the team to focus on a single issue at a time, e.g., how this concept scores on that requirement.
 Pure math is used to determine the best idea.

 Use Reference Designs: